No. 10 Penn St holds on to white out No. 22 Auburn 28-20

 A sea of white with specks of Auburn orange was hyped throughout, pom poms waving and singing along to “Sweet Caroline” to start the fourth quarter.

-Despite the raucous atmosphere with more than 109,000 fans, the Tigers never looked rattled and the first game regular-season game on campus between Big Ten and SEC since 2011 must have had a lot of fans asking for more just like it.
+Despite the electric atmosphere with more than 109,000 fans, the Tigers never looked rattled.
+The first game regular-season game on campus between Big Ten and SEC teams since 2011 must have had a lot of fans asking for more just like it.

-Bisgby ran for 102 hard yards and Nix was 21 for 37 for 185 yards and no turnovers in the first real test under first-year coach Bryan Harsin, hired away from Boise State in the offseason.
+Bisgby ran for 102 hard yards and Nix was 21 for 37 for 185 yards and no turnovers in the first real test under Harsin, who was hired away from Boise State in the offseason.

+“This loss, it should burn," Harsin said.
+"There a lot of guys in that locker room that are disappointed, and they should be.”

 Maybe one time, Auburn looked out of whack.